 At the December meeting the Board agrees on recommendations for remuneration levels for the next financial year.
-In connection with the approval of the annual report in January/February, the Board approves the recommendation for actual remuneration for the past financial year and endorses the recommendation on remuneration levels for the current financial year.
-This is then presented to the Annual General Meeting for approval as a separate agenda item.
+In connection with the approval of the annual report in January, the Board approves the recommendation for actual remuneration for the past financial year and endorses the recommendation on remuneration levels for the current financial year.
+This is then presented to the Annual General Meeting for approval as separate agenda items.

 Each board member receives a fixed fee per year.
 Ordinary board members receive a fixed amount (the base fee) while the Chairmanship receives a multiplier thereof.
-Service on the Audit Committee also entitles members to additional payment.
+Service on the Audit Committee and the Nomination Committee also entitles members to additional payment.

 Individual board members may take on specific ad hoc tasks outside the normal duties assigned by the Board.
 In such cases the Board determines a fixed fee for the work.

 In March 2011, the Annual General Meeting approved to change the base fee from DKK 400,000 to DKK 500,000.
-At the same time, it was approved that the chairman receives 3.0 times the base fee, that the vice chairman and the Audit Committee chairman receive 2.0 times the base fee, and that other members of the Audit Committee receive 1.5 times the base fee.
-The Annual General Meeting in 2012 and 2013 kept the fee for 2012 and 2013 at the same level as for 2011.
+At the same time, it was approved that the chairman receives 3.0 times the base fee, that the vice chairman receive 2.0 times the base fee and the Audit Committee chairman receive 1.0 times the base fee, and that other members of the Audit Committee receive 0.5 times the base fee.
+The Annual General Meeting has also in 2014 kept the fees at the same level as for 2011.

 Social security taxes